-When Adolph Ochs bought the New York Times in 1896, he had no idea that it would turn into one of the most well-respected and prestigious broadsheets not just in the United States but all over the world.
+When Adolph Ochs bought the New York Times in 1896, he had no idea that it would turn into one of the most well-respected and prestigious newspapers not just in the United States but worldwide.

 Although it was losing money at that time, Ochs’ financial genius and publishing acumen managed to turn it into a profitable business.